 A flattened “C”, ellipse or flattened “V” works for some, particularly those who play fingerstyle with their thumb pressing in the center of the neck and their hand dropping below the fingerboard with an arched wrist.
 Most classical and jazz players tend to play with this hand position.

-The average player will most likely be satisfied with a “C” or ellipse.
-Within a few minutes of playing, I’m usually not thinking about the neck shape at all.
+The average player will most likely be satisfied with a “C” or modified "C".
+For me personally, within a few minutes of playing, I’m usually not thinking about the neck shape at all.
 If you have a guitar that you like the neck shape of, it may be wise to choose that shape.

 Neck Width and Depth

 The neck width is determined by the width of the nut and the center to center spacing of the two outside E strings at the bridge.
 The strings themselves should be about .050 in from the end of the fret bevels on the fingerboard.
 Fingerstyle players tend to favor a slightly wider nut than plectrum type players.
-The differences are very small but very noticeable ranging from 1.7” on a flat picking dreadnought to 1.83” on a 12 string.
-Classical necks range in size from about 1.95” to 2.15” in width at the nut.
-For a 6 string used as both a fingerstyle and flatpicking instrument, a comfortable midrange is slightly over 1.75”.
-On the bridge end, the typical spacing from the center to center of the E to E bridge pins ranges from 2.13”on a dreadnought to 2.43” on a 12 string with a size that pleases most people of around 2.25” for a 6 string guitar.
+The differences are very small but very noticeable ranging from 1.7” on a vintage flat picking dreadnought to 1.83” on a 12 string.
+For a 6 string used as both a fingerstyle and flatpicking instrument, a comfortable midrange is about 1.75”.
+On the bridge end, the typical spacing from the center to center of the E to E bridge pins ranges is usually 2.125”on a 1.7" nut width and 2.25” for a 6 string guitar with a 1.75" nut width.

 As discussed in the section on wood, fingerboards can be of many different materials as long as they are hard, dense, stable and hold a fret tang well.
 If you plan to use inlays or markers it is prudent to have a contrasting material so they are clearly visible.
 Typical fingerboards have a radius or crown on steel string guitars and are flat or nearly flat on classical guitars.
 The curvature of the board facilitates the use of barre chords.